-To prepare for our first meeting make sure you carefully review the first-year informational links on this page that are specifically designed to acquaint you with our program and college.
-It is in this information that you will find specifics about first-year studios and classes, computer and software recommendations, and other important information.
+To prepare for our first meeting, make sure you carefully review the first-year informational links on this page that are specifically designed to acquaint you with our program and college.
+It is in this information that you will find details about first-year studios and classes, computer and software recommendations, and other important information.

 We look forward to meeting you and wish you a warm and restful summer.